Aussie Home LPG Gas Information

 - Weight of empty 45 kg LPG gas bottle [Tare weight] 33 kg [Older bottles more, newer less]

-Download the above information as a quick LPG 45 KG GAS BOTTLE INFORMATION GUIDE
+FREE LPG 45 KG GAS BOTTLE INFORMATION GUIDE download

 What Is Cheaper Per Unit Of Energy, Gas Or Electricity?